Not exactly. She asked if she could borrow some dishwasher soap. But it sounded like she said Shawshank.

 a) Being a better father.
 I am sure that most parents feel woefully under-prepared to take care of the miniature people placed in their lives.
 As Christian approaches his sixth birthday, I still feel like I don’t know what I am doing.
 But here is what I do know.

 1) Christian is bewilderingly intelligent.
 In many ways he could be my clone but in other ways I know he is more imaginative and capable of so much more than I was at his age.
 But he is also a bit odd.
 He could tell you the difference between an otter and a seal, he can differentiate empire penguins and macaroni penguins, he can identify a wide spectrum of the animal kingdom, but he cannot find his way home while out on an evening walk.
 He will obsessively color “projects” and build “contraptions” with Legos for hours, but is lost when telling you what happened at school that day.
 He is a stickler for rules and has a heightened sense of justice, but he falls apart when it is time for bed.
 He is smarter than many of his peers and is delightful and (usually) well mannered.
 But he is not a normal kid.
-Every day Bekah and I observe him enacting some bizarre behaviors that defy explanation.
+Every day I observe him enacting some bizarre behaviors that defy explanation.

-2) Zu is kind hearted and full of surprises.
-For a while, Bekah and I thought she would not be the brightest kid in class, but would get away with far too much because she’s cute.
-But she is proving us wrong at the age of two (almost but not quite three).
+2) Zu is kind-hearted and full of surprises.
+For a while, I thought she would not be the brightest kid in class, but would get away with far too much because she’s cute.
+But she is proving me wrong at the age of two (almost but not quite three).
 She is expressive and vocal and aware of much more than what is expected of kids her age.
 She tested to be on par with kids a year older in language and communication.
 Unfortunately, that same test put her social and emotional skills as someone half her age.
 While she demonstrates a great ability to show compassion, she has trouble regulation her emotions.
 She is cute though.
 In fact, she’s beautiful.
 If you were allergic to adorable, her mere presence would make you break out in hives.

-3) J. Funk is a fighter.
+3) JJ is a fighter.
 In his short time on earth, he has had more hospitalizations than should ever be inflicted on someone so young.
 I speculate how long it will be before he permanently relates doctors to needles, tubes, and beeping noises.
 Yet he is sitting in the middle of the living room with a devious grin on his face that says he either has something in his mouth that does not belong there or has just filled his diaper with a foul and sticky substance.
 He is almost oblivious to the trauma that his body has been through.

 My three kids are a miracle in their own unique way.
 It’s been six (ish) years since Bekah first told me she was pregnant.
 For the past six years, I’ve asked myself on a (nearly) daily basis ‘what did I get myself into?’
 I know I’m a good dad, but that knowledge is often forgotten as I wonder what I am doing wrong.
 I want to be the kind of dad that my kids crave hanging out with and bring their friends around, but now I’m unsure how adept my kids are going to be in the social realm.
 I want to be the kind of dad that helps them with their homework, but I think they might not need my help.
 I want to be the kind of dad that laughs with my children but I often find myself laughing at them.